ADGEfficiency/course-starter-python/neuapp/blog/data-science-project-ideas.md

 ---
+layout: sidebar
+title: Generating Data Science Project Ideas
+date: 2020-10-14 description: Seven strategies to generate data science projects.
+slug: /blog/data-science-project-ideas
+type: post
+---

-layout: sidebar title: Generating Data Science Project Ideas date: 2020-10-14 description: Seven strategies to generate data science projects. slug: '/blog/data-science-project-ideas' type: post ---**Side projects are one of the best things about working with data**.
+**Side projects are one of the best things about working with data**.
 Most projects require large teams & expensive software - try building a bridge as a lone civil engineer with only a laptop and an internet connection!

 The openness of the data science community with data, tools and education means even small projects can produce meaningful outcomes for you and others.